5 Ways to Nourish Your Body This Fall & Winter

-You wake up in the morning, toss a chicken in the crock pot with some carrots, onions, Brussels sprouts, garlic and few potatoes.
+You wake up in the morning, toss a chicken in the crock pot with some carrots, onions, brussels sprouts, garlic and a few potatoes.
 You have dinner.
 It's warm and wholesome.
-You can then take the bones from the chicken, return it to the crock pot, cover with water and add 1 Tablespoon of Apple Cider Vinegar.
+You can then take the bones from the chicken, return it to the crock pot, cover with water and add 1 tablespoon of Apple Cider Vinegar.
 Now you have broth to make soup or just sip.

 4. Get proteins & eat small amounts of fats this winter.